COMP2150-24s1/level-design-assessment-Ronitium/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

 When the player starts the level, there are mechanics that will be introduced to the player.
-This will show the player on what to expect when it comes to trying to find out how to overcome obstacles, trying to think of a solution and how
+This will show the player on what to expect when it comes to trying to find out how to overcome the obsticles and learning how the mechanics works to or against the play.
+For example

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?